Benefit + Awareness Month

 Raising voices for the chronic illness community

-Ever since Opera Mariposa started, we’ve held annual Benefit + Awareness events to raise funds and awareness for chronic neuro-immune diseases.
-Through the generosity of the community, we’ve raised over $140,000 to date!
+Ever since Opera Mariposa started, we’ve held an annual Benefit + Awareness event to raise funds and awareness for chronic neuro-immune diseases.
+Through the generosity of our community, we’re now in our 13th year – and in 2025, we’re honouring the International Awareness Month for Myalgic Encephalomyelitis and Fibromyalgia (ME & FM) with a month-long charity benefit from May 1-June 1

-Access: All online; by donation and free.
-Includes captioning, lyrics and translations, and artwork image descriptions.
-Please enjoy our offerings at your own pace.
+Access: All online.
+By donation and free.
+Includes captioning, lyrics and translations, and artwork image descriptions as applicable.
+Please enjoy the artistic offerings through the month at your own pace.

 The ME | FM Society of BC is a registered Canadian charity working to support and advocate for people living with Myalgic Encephalomyelitis (ME), Long-Covid and/or Fibromyalgia (FM).
 They work to educate the healthcare community, government and public; provide information and resources for patients and their families; champion issues that impact the ME, Long-Covid and FM community; and promote state-of-the-art medical research, testing, diagnosis and treatments.
 They are also dedicated to building an inclusive, accessible organization that creates opportunities for the participation of patients, carers and family members at every level. | www.mefm.bc.ca

 Myalgic Encephalomyelitis (also known as ME or ME/CFS)* is a complex chronic disease characterized by debilitating exhaustion unrelieved by sleep, and symptoms that worsen after even minor physical or mental activity (known as post-exertional malaise or PEM).
-Classified as a neurological disease by the WHO since 1969, ME affects many body systems, and can cause everything from chronic pain and muscle weakness to heart issues, immune problems and cognitive dysfunction.
+Classified as a neurological disease by the WHO since 1969, ME affects many body systems, and can cause everything from chronic pain and muscle weakness to heart issues, immune problems, cognitive dysfunction, and malfunctions of the autonomic nervous system (known as dysautonomia).

 “Mild” ME typically reduces function by at least 50%, while moderate to severe cases can resemble living with heart failure or end-stage cancer for decades.
-It has the lowest quality-of-life score of all common diseases, and prior to the pandemic, affected over half a million Canadians and an estimated 17-24 million people worldwide.
-Despite this, ME is seldom taught in medical schools, and an estimated 90% of patients aren’t even diagnosed.
-There are no FDA-approved treatments or cures.
+75% of people with ME cannot work, and the illness has the lowest quality-of-life score of all common diseases.
+Prior to the pandemic, ME affected over half a million Canadians and an estimated 17-24 million people worldwide.
+Despite this, ME is seldom taught in medical schools; up to 91% of patients aren’t even diagnosed; and there are no FDA-approved treatments or cures.

 *occasionally referred to as SEID, or by the term Chronic Fatigue Syndrome (which some consider outdated).

-People of all ages and genders can develop Long Covid, and research shows it can affect previously-healthy adults and children; people who have been vaccinated; and those who had mild or asymptomatic Covid infections.
-Conservatively, at least 10-30% of Covid cases result in Long Covid, with risks that multiply with reinfection.
-At least 1 in 9 Canadian adults have developed Long Covid so far, and the majority have not recovered.
+People of all ages and genders can develop Long Covid, and research shows it can affect previously-healthy adults and children; people who have been vaccinated; and those who had initially mild or asymptomatic Covid infections.
+Conservatively, at least 10-30% of non-hospitalized Covid cases (and up to 80% of hospitalized cases) result in Long Covid, with risks that multiply with each reinfection.
+At least 1 in 9 Canadian adults and 400 million people worldwide have developed Long Covid as of 2024.
+The majority have not recovered

 * sometimes referred to as long-haul Covid, Post-Covid Condition (PCC), or post-acute sequelae of SARS-CoV-2 infection (PASC)

-Fibromyalgia (FM) is a complex chronic illness that affects over half a million Canadians and around 2-5% of people worldwide.
-Characterized by widespread burning pain and fatigue unrelieved by sleep, it can also cause other debilitating symptoms including brain fog, irregular heartbeat, severe sleep problems and digestive issues.
+Fibromyalgia (FM) is a complex chronic illness that affects over half a million Canadians and at least 2-3% of people worldwide.
+As one of the most common causes of chronic widespread pain worldwide, it is characterized by widespread burning pain and severe fatigue, and can also cause other debilitating symptoms including cognitive impairment (“brain fog”), digestive issues, severe sleep problems, autonomic dysfunction and more.

-As with ME, symptoms of fibromyalgia can vary not just from person to person but from day to day, and some patients may even appear superficially healthy.
-Nevertheless, fibromyalgic pain can be unrelenting, and the UK’s National Health Service ranks it as one of the 20 most painful health conditions.
+As with ME and Long Covid, symptoms of fibromyalgia can vary not just from person to person but from day to day, and some patients may even appear superficially healthy.
+Nevertheless, fibromyalgic pain can be unrelenting, and the UK’s National Health Service ranks it as one of the 20 most painful health conditions

 Download a PDF about the charitable cause here.